Injured worker rescued from Las Vegas Strip construction site

 The Clark County Fire Department rescued an injured worker at the Resorts World construction site Monday afternoon.

-Just before 1 p.m., the Clark County Fire Department’s technical rescue team responded to 3000 Las Vegas Blvd., the construction site for Resorts World, to aid an injured worker, the fire department said in a news release.
+Just before 1 p.m., the Clark County Fire Department’s technical rescue team responded to 3000 Las Vegas Blvd.
+South, the construction site for Resorts World, to aid an injured worker, the fire department said in a news release.

 Upon arrival, personnel ascended to the 59th floor to access the patient.
 Firefighters stabilized and placed the worker on a stretcher.
 Once the patient was secured, he and a firefighter were lowered to the ground by a crane on site, the release said.